johanhedin/nanoca/doc/SMARTCARD.md

 You will be asked to set the Security Officer PIN and PUK.
-Enter the values that you came up with previously (note that the wording for the Security Officer PUK prompt is a bit misleading and talk about "User unblocking PIN", but it is the Security Officer PUK that is requested).
+Enter the values that you came up with previously (note that the wording for the Security Officer PUK prompt is a bit misleading and talks about "User unblocking PIN", but it is the Security Officer PUK that is requested).

 The next step is to set the User PIN and PUK.
-For smart cards, a PIN is considered it's own "object".
-You create a PIN object and then references that object when creating a new key.
+For smart cards, a PIN is considered its own "object".
+You create a PIN object and then reference it when creating a new key.
 The Security Officer PIN object created previously is automatically assigned the ID ff.
 Here we choose the ID 01 when creating the User PIN object.
 The label below is optional, but it is nice to have meaningful names on objects: